The Children's House

 In the Montessori preschool, five distinct areas constitute the prepared environment:

-• The area enables the child to order, classify, and describe sensory impressions in relation to length, width, temperature, mass, color, pitch, etc.
+The sensorial area enables the child to order, classify, and describe sensory impressions in relation to length, width, temperature, mass, color, pitch, etc.

 The Children’s House environment unifies the social, physical, and intellectual functioning of the child.
 Its important function is to provide children with an early and general foundation that includes a positive attitude toward school, inner security and a sense of order, pride in the physical environment, abiding curiosity, a habit of concentration, habits of initiative and persistence, the ability to make decisions, self-discipline, and a sense of responsibility to other members of the class, school and community.
 This foundation will enable them to acquire more specialized knowledge and skills throughout their school career.